kudashevs/accept-language/README.md

 # Accept-Language ![test workflow](https://github.com/kudashevs/accept-language/actions/workflows/run-tests.yml/badge.svg)

 This PHP package retrieves a language of preference (preferred language) from an HTTP Accept-Language request-header field.
-The package can be used to identify the visitor's language of choice on a site visit.
+It can be used in any web application to identify the visitor's language of choice.
 Later this information might be used to make various decisions (set locale, redirect the user to the specific page, etc.).

 ## Features